ShabalalaWATP/GARDAIN/README.md

 # GARDIAN SafePassage System

+GARDIAN stands for Geospatial Aid Response & Disaster Information Analysis Network

-Coordinated reporting and situational awareness for Non-Combatant Evacuation Operations (NEO).
+The system is used to coordinate reporting and situational awareness for Non-Combatant Evacuation Operations (NEO) and disaster relief operations.

 ![GARDIAN Dashboard Overview](Dashboard/image-1.png)

-The GARDIAN Safe Passage Platform brings together the SafePassage iOS app used by evacuees and field teams with the GARDIAN real-time REACT dashboard web-app monitored by command posts.
+The GARDIAN Safe Passage System is essentialls two seperate apps, it brings together the SafePassage iOS app used by evacuees and field teams with the GARDIAN real-time REACT dashboard web-app monitored by command posts.
 Data captured on mobile flows through AWS services to populate the live map, intelligence panels, and messaging tools that power decision-making during crisis response.
-The solution was built during a 48-hour hackathon and lays the groundwork for a production-ready evacuation management suite.
+The solution was built during a 48-hour hackathon and lays the groundwork for a production-ready NEO/Disaster Relief management suite for the Military and FCDO Commanders.

 ## Platform Overview
-- Field operators capture hazard reports, imagery, and evacuation priorities directly from the incident zone.
+- Citizens with the SafePassage iOS application can report their location, status, send in images, request evacuation and more.
-- AWS Amplify, AppSync, Cognito, and S3 synchronise structured data and media into shared mission datasets.
+- AWS Amplify, AppSync, Lambda, GraphQL, Cognito, and S3 synchronise structured data and media into shared mission datasets.
-- The GARDIAN Dashboard renders hazard overlays, entitled-person locations, and curated intelligence as a single operational view.
+- The GARDIAN Dashboard renders hazard overlays, entitled-person locations, and curated intelligence as a single operational view for the Military/FCDO Commanders.
 - Messaging and planned automations close the loop between command guidance and citizens awaiting extraction.

 ## Component Highlights